jaronfernandes/casual-ranked-bedwars/README.md

 # Description

-A (formerly) fully functional Casual Ranked Bedwars Discord bot I made for my friends in a small Discord server.
+A fully functional Casual Ranked Bedwars Discord bot I made for my friends in a small Discord server.
 Decided to upload it to Github two and a half years later because why not?

-Created (and finished) in January 2021, it has been subjected to severe deprecation due to Discord updates as it was originally built for some Discord.js version 12.
-My inactivity on casual ranked bedwars subsequently led to the project not being supported anymore.
-Due to these unforeseen updates, expect some features to not work.

-This bot is meant for small servers.
-It takes advantage of Discord's messaging system by using a message the bot sends, and manipulates it to hold its own little database of player statistics.
-You will have to modify this system to accomodate more players or use an external database.
+Initially created in January 2021 using discord.js, but migrated to discord.py in December-January 2023 after severe deprecation from Discord updates.

+This bot is meant for small servers as it uses a volatile file saving system that is stored on your computer.

+# Setup

+- Change .env.example to .env, and assign your Discord bot token to TOKEN.
-Feel free to edit the array of maps and the other settings to whatever is up-to-date or to your liking.
+- Feel free to edit *some* of the contents of files such as maps or elo-distribution.

 # Requirements:
 - discord, dotenv, python (preferably 3.6+)